FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-9-14-Mobile-Security.md

 ### Application/Software Updates

-While I'd like to think that downloading something bad on the internet is going to be the origin of compromise for most attacks to occur, your existing apps and operating system are probably going to be the #1 factor in your device being compromised.
+While it's great to think that downloading something bad on the internet is going to be the only origin of compromise for most attacks to occur, your existing apps and operating system are probably going to be the #1 factor in your device being compromised.
 We've all gone through app and software updates on our mobile devices.
 They can be quite annoying and potentially take a long time to download.
 However, this is going to be the main defense in mitigating most cyber attacks for your phone.
 First let's talk about applications.

 Here's a sample scenario in how you might start your day: In the morning, you may take a quick glance at Instagram's app and post a story.
 Then you might pull up the weather app to see the weather for the day.
 Next, you open Google Maps to find out how to get to a certain location you're meeting a friend at.
 Each app has their own specific ways of functioning, and most importantly, their own ways in how they are securing the data **they are permitted to see** (more on this later).